informalsystems/hermes/docs/architecture/adr-008-ics20-implementation.md

 The  implementation is broken down into traits which should be implemented by the ICS20 module context, it also defines some primitives that would help in building a module compliant with the ICS20 spec.

-Decided it's better for the ICS20 context to be completely independent of the ibc core context traits, that way it can be fully implemented as a standalone module in any framework.
+Decided it's better for the ICS20 context to be completely independent of the IBC core context traits, that way it can be fully implemented as a standalone module in any framework.

-Coupling the ICS20 Context with the ibc Core traits will not allow the existence of the ICS20 module as a standalone library in some frameworks
+Coupling the ICS20 Context with the IBC Core traits will not allow the existence of the ICS20 module as a standalone library in some frameworks.
-It should be upto the module implementer to use the provided helper functions and ICS20 primitives correctly
+It should be up to the module implementer to use the provided helper functions and ICS20 primitives correctly.

 ```rust
     define_error! {